Skip to main content

 story4 negative mentions

-• The game features stunning and surreal fractal environments that provide a unique and immersive exploration experience.
+• The game features stunning and unique fractal environments that provide a mesmerizing exploration experience.

 • story

-• “It may be a bit of a niche for many, but the main quest keeps you hooked, solving logic and mathematical puzzles along the way as you explore many different procedural worlds, all of them with a unique gimmick.”
+• “The main quest keeps you hooked, solving logic and mathematical puzzles along the way as you explore many different procedural worlds, all of them with a unique gimmick.”

 • “About 13 hours in, I finished the main story and I gotta say this game is definitely more about the journey than the destination, but man, the journey is pretty.”